Resources > Healthy Community

 Two people sitting on a couch; one gestures while the other holds an open laptop.
 Faces are obscured.

-The community panel will take place in October 2025.
+The community panels will take place in October 2026.

 The panel will score your presentation according to the following criteria: